Mabdillahi88/CI_PP1ATPBURGERS/README.md

 ### User Stories

 #### First-time User

 1. As a first-time user, I want to know where the online school main offices are located
 2. As a first-time user, I want to more about the subjects available
 3. As a first-time user, I want to get an aesthetics feel of the online school
 4. As a first-time user, I want to know more about the teaching method of the online school

 #### Returning User

 5. As a returning user, I want to know the entry requirements
 6. As a returning user, I want to find a phone number and email address to call for more information
 7. As a returning user, I want to see the subjects on available
 8. As a returning user, I want to leave comment, suggestion, or message to the online school
 9. As a returning user, I want to find the online school on social media
 10. As a returning user, I want to get directions to the online school main offices

+#### Site Owner

+13. As the site owner, I want users to know more about our teaching and learning method.
+14. As the site owner, I want to get an aesthetics feel of the online school
+15. As the site owner, I want the users to be able to contact us